eliffakgunn/GppLexer/README.md

 # GppLexer

-A lexer that accepts any set of valid G++ expressions and reject incorrect expressions.
+A syntax analyzer that accepts any set of valid G++ expressions and reject incorrect expressions.
 It tokenizes the valid statements of the G++ language and identify incorrect statements and produce an error message regarding the incorrect statement.
 G++ programming language is Lisp like programming language and it is described in Gppsyntax.pdf file.

 It implemented two different ways: using Flex and in Lisp.